Cinema of Venezuela: Modern cinema (2000–present)

 Comparatively, many of the films of 2000–2010 have historical settings, and tackle social issues there, from Román Chalbaud's El Caracazo (2005), which was the most costly Venezuelan film at the time, to Mariana Rondón's 2007 film Postales de Leningrado, which was awarded the Golden Sun Award at the Biarritz International Festival of Latin American Cinema, to 2009's Venezzia, produced by Haik Gazarian, which won about fifteen awards around the world in film festivals and is one of Venezuela's most expensive films overall.

 In the late 2000s other genres, those seen as neither propaganda nor productive in social criticism, began to make appearances.
 In 2010, Fina Torres' romance-drama Habana Eva was awarded Best International Feature at the New York International Latino Film Festival.
 The 2013 horror film La Casa del Fin de los Tiempos became such a success that its director was hired in 2016 to shoot an American remake.
+Papita, maní, tostón a 2013 Venezuelan sports comedy film written and directed by Luis Carlos Hueck.
+Starring Juliette Pardau and Jean Pierre Agostini, it narrates the encounter between two eternal baseball teams rivals, a fan of the Leones del Caracas and another of the Navegantes de Magallanes.
+It is one of the most watched Venezuelan films in the history of the country, with almost 2 million tickets sold nationally.